tc39/proposal-reversible-string-split/README.md

 ## Proposal

-The proposal is to add a new `String.prototype.splitn` method that splits the input string at most N-1 times, returning N substrings.
+The proposal is to add reversible string split support to JavaScript.
+This propsal proposes the addition of a `String.prototype.splitn` method that splits the input string at most N-1 times, returning N substrings.
 The last item contains the remainder of the string.

 ```js
 console.log("a|b|c|d|e|f".splitn("|", 2));